 The massive amounts of sugar in these drinks will also probably spike your insulin levels and increase the chances of storing more body fat.

 Drinking plenty of water between meals, before and at least an hour (preferably two) after, is good for digestion and therefore for preventing flatulence.
 It can also help you to eat less and lose weight, as many of us confuse dehydration with hunger.

 If it’s not time for a meal but you feel like a snack, try a big glass of water first.
 It’s very possible you were just thirsty rather than hungry.

 Start Drinking More Water for Better Digestion Today

 The Drink Water First rule is so simple yet it’s an incredibly healthy habit to get into.
 Start today before your very next meal.

 Get a water pitcher, preferably with a special filter to remove toxins like this, and a favorite glass and keep them on the kitchen table or on your desk at work.
 Make sure they are highly visible and much easier to reach for than snacks or sugary drinks.

 Really focus on following the Drink Water First rule and having a big glass of water before each meal for the next 2 weeks.
-Before long you’ll find it becomes a natural habit, and one that can have a dramatic effect on how good you look and feel each day.
+Before long you’ll find drinking more water becomes a natural habit, and one that can have a dramatic effect on how good you look and feel each day.